 With the spotlight on current conflicts, the Army has possessed neither the bandwidth nor the focus to adequately evolve – to study the enemies/wars of the future and develop doctrine and equipment needed for the Army to continue to do its job.

-In its wisdom, the Army recognized this deficiency and created Army Futures Command (AFC) for the specific purpose of modernizing the Army – both the tactics and equipment soldiers use and the business processes the Army uses to select and employ those equipment and tactics.
+In its wisdom, the Army recognized this deficiency and created Army Futures Command (AFC) for the specific purpose of modernizing the Army – both the tactics and equipment soldiers use and the business processes the Army uses to select and employ that equipment and tactics.

 Where Will Army Futures Command Be Located?